 Environmental Advisory Board

-The 2018 Environmental Awards Celebration was be held on Thursday, March 22, 2018 in Market Hall at the Historic City Market, 215 Wolfe Street, Raleigh, NC 27601.
+The 2019 Environmental Awards Celebration will be held on April 4, 2019 in Market Hall at the Historic City Market, 215 Wolfe Street, Raleigh, NC 27601.
+The application will open on Nov.
+9. Please check back for updates!

 The City of Raleigh presented the 2017 Environmental Awards on April 25, 2017 at Fletcher Theater.